OpenForest4D/multi-temporal-lidar-forestry/instructions/Setup_Instructions.md

 # Setup Instructions

-These instructions are a guide for installing all necessary software, creating environments, and running the provided Jupyter and R scripts.
+These instructions outline how to install the required software, set up environments, and run the included Jupyter and R scripts.

----

 ## 1. Installing Python and Conda

 Python 3.8 or higher is required.
 The Conda package manager provides isolated environments and consistent dependency resolution.

 1. **Download the Anaconda distribution**
    - Official Anaconda installer (includes conda plus ~200 packages):
      https://www.anaconda.com/products/distribution
    - Choose the appropriate installer for Windows, macOS, or Linux.
-   - Follow on‑screen prompts to complete installation.
+   - Follow on-screen prompts to complete installation.

 2. **(Optional) Install Miniconda for a lightweight setup**
    - Miniconda contains only conda and its core dependencies (~50 MB).
    - Subsequent packages are installed on demand, reducing disk usage and update time.
    - Official Miniconda page:
      https://docs.conda.io/en/latest/miniconda.html